Sravanthimutyala/Sravanthimutyala/README.md

 - 🐾 Kind-hearted and driven by emotion, compassion, and a desire to create impact
 - 📝 I love storytelling — whether through data, words, or experiences
 - ✍️ I write stories on life, growth, and success — drawn from personal reflections and written whenever inspiration finds me
-- 🎶 Deeply inspired by music (especially BTS), nature, and meaningful connections
+- 🎶 Deeply inspired by music, nature, and meaningful connections

 ---